amdzy/NetWarden/README.md

 ## Prerequisites

-Before running NetManager, make sure to have the following dependencies installed:
+Before running NetWarden, make sure to have the following dependencies installed:

 - **For Linux/Mac:** [libpcap](https://www.tcpdump.org/)
 - **For Windows:** [Npcap](https://npcap.org/)

 ## Download

-Download the latest binary from the [release page](https://github.com/soul-remix/NetManager/releases).
+Download the latest binary from the [release page](https://github.com/soul-remix/NetWarden/releases).

 ## Build

-If you prefer to build NetManager from the source code, follow these steps:
+If you prefer to build NetWarden from the source code, follow these steps:

-- Clone the repository:  `git clone https://github.com/Soul-Remix/NetManager.git`
+- Clone the repository: `git clone https://github.com/Soul-Remix/NetWarden.git`
-- Navigate to the project directory:  `cd NetManager`
+- Navigate to the project directory: `cd NetWarden`
 - Restore the application: `dotnet restore`
 - Build the app: `dotnet publish -c Release`

 Make sure you have .NET SDK installed on your machine before building from source.